TobeSoftwareGmbH/StonksChecker/README.md

 - **Dark Mode** - Because that's what all the cool kids use, right?
 - **Minimal permissions used.** The following permissions are required:
   - *INTERNET* - To be able to communicate with Bloomberg Markets
+  - *RECEIVE_BOOT_COMPLETED* - To be able to reschedule all widget refreshes when the device reboots
 - **Free and Open-Source** - Licensed under the GPLv3-license

 ## Screenshots